 - Will this go on your permanent record?

-If you don't want to take the test on a certain day and you don't want to reschedule, then to cancel the test, all you need to do is not show up for the test on test day.
-They emphatically state that it is not necessary to notify them of this.
+If you don't want to take the test on a certain day and you don't want to reschedule, then to cancel the test, all you need to do is not show up on test day.
+The College Board emphatically states that it is not necessary to notify them of this.
 And they also note that no score reports will be sent out as a result.

-It's best to hold off on actually completing the online registration in the first place until you’re absolutely sure you want to take the test on that date.
-Once it is complete, CollegeBoard will not refund most of the money paid for the test.
+Unfortunately, no matter how early you cancel your SAT registration, you won't get a full refund.
+Therefore, it's best to hold off on actually completing the online registration in the first place until you’re absolutely sure you want to take the test on that date.
+Once you've registered, at best, you'll only get a small part of your money back.

 If you call Customer Service, it’s possible you may receive a partial refund of up to $10.
-(The full price you paid for the SAT is $52.50, so they refund you about 1/5 of the total.)
-You can call up to 5 days before test day, but after that the refund policy will no longer apply.
+(The full price you paid for the SAT is $46, or $60 with the essay, so they refund you only about 1/5 of the total.)
+In order to get the refund, you must call at least five days before your exam date.
+After that, there's no chance of a refund.

 Refunding Question and Answer Service

-If your order has not been fulfilled or if you missed or cancelled your test date, then the Question and Answer Service is refundable.
-However, to get the refund, you must call Customer Service.
+If you ordered the Question and Answer Service but are now canceling your SAT registration, it's also possible to get that fee refunded.
+To get the refund, you must call Customer Service.
 Any additional score reports that you ordered are also refundable if you were absent the day of the test.

 Refunds are processed six weeks after the test date.